-General Brown was commissioned through the Reserve Officer Training Corps program at Tuskegee University, Tuskegee, Ala., and entered active duty in 1986.
-He has served in comptroller, command, and staff positions at all levels of the Department of Defense, including extensive experience with the legislative branch of government.
+General Brown was commissioned through the Reserve Officer Training Corps program at Tuskegee University, Tuskegee, Alabama, and entered active duty in 1986.
+He has served in comptroller, command, and staff positions at all levels of the Department of Defense, including two staff assignments working directly with the legislative branch of government.
 His global experience includes serving in the Philippines, Spain, England, Turkey, and Iraq.
 He has commanded three times consisting of two squadrons and a mission support group, deployed in support of Operation Provide Comfort, served as the Assistant Executive Officer for the 17th Air Force Chief of Staff, and was the Financial Management and Comptroller Director for Air Mobility Command.
 Prior to his current assignment, he was the Comptroller for Headquarters Air Force Materiel Command with responsibility for 38 percent of the Air Force budget totaling approximately $60 billion.

 1986 Bachelor of Science Degree in Accounting, Tuskegee University, Tuskegee, Ala.